<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Chlorine Pools

 Chlorine pools are popular because it’s cheaper to install and easier to maintain.
-Unlike its saltwater counterpart, chlorine is added rather than naturally produced.
+Unlike its saltwater counterpart, chlorine is added rather than produced.

 Pros